-The appraisal recognises the value of Poole’s historic core to the social, cultural and economic vitality of the town in a Summary of Special Interest.
 A key result of the review has been the consolidation of the three existing areas into one area and extensions to include the pedestrian railway bridge, the old lifting bridge, Hunger Hill open space as well as fragmented areas of townscape and isolated listed buildings on West Street, West Quay Road and a block east of Lagland Street.
-A map of the Town Centre Conservation Area is available to view and download from the panel on the right, or can be accessed here.
+A map of the Town Centre Conservation Area is available to download here.

 A Part 3 Management Plan is underway to propose actions that may be taken to improve and enhance its historic character.